-Inspired by that postpartum period, I compiled "20 Big and Small Ways to (Re)Connect with Your Writer Self," a FREE checklist with suggestions that can keep you connected to your writer life — even when life gets in the way.
+Inspired by that postpartum period, I compiled "20 Ways to Nurture Your Writer Self (Even When Life Gets in the Way)," a FREE checklist with suggestions that can keep you connected to your writer life — even when life gets in the way.
 (Read on for a preview of specific suggestions.)

-Enter your information and click "Send Me That Checklist!" below to download a copy of the FREE checklist.
+Click below to download the checklist.
 I'll also add you to my newsletter so you can receive regular updates and occasional promotions.
-I take your privacy seriously.
-Unsubscribe at any time.
+I take your privacy seriously and you can unsubscribe at any time.

 While this list grew out of my maternity leave experience, I think it can be useful for writers who need a break from big projects (like writing that book), but do not want to completely disconnect from their writer lives.